kylln20/WRO_FE_2023-24/README.md

 The `Furitek Micro Komodo Brushless Motor` is also very small compared to other RC car motors, making it fit well with our small chassis.
 It fits conveniently in the place of the original motor, with a metal gearhead that connects to the rest of the drive system.
 Despite its size, it is still very powerful.
 With a KV (RPM/Motor) of 3450, this motor allows us to reach high speeds without maxing out the motor.

+The Motor is mounted on an aluminum motor mount for increased durability and passive cooling.

 The motor receives power and signal via PWM from the `Furitek Lizard Pro Electronic Speed Controller (ESC)`.
-A constant regulation ensures we can maintain a constant pace, along with smooth acceleration and deceleration.
+This esc provides a constant regulation that ensures we can maintain a constant pace, along with smooth acceleration and deceleration.

 To control steering, we use a `Hitec HS-5055MG Servo Motor`, which is a three-wire connection (signal, voltage, ground) metal gear servo motor.
 We control and power from the `Raspberry Pi Hardware Attached on Top (HAT)`.
 It is connected to the wheel axis with a 3D-printed adapter piece that is screwed onto the rotational part of the servo.

+This servo motor has a torque of about 1.5kg/cm at 6V allowing it to quickly and precisely change the direction of our car.
+This precision is vital for our needs in the obstacle challenge and open challenge.
 **add more detail about servo considerations**

 These components all replace the original parts that came with the chassis.
 They fulfill the same tasks, are of much higher quality and are compatible with the software we use.